GSA/openacr/docs/CLI.md

 ## Commands and examples

 The OPAT CLI can be executed without compiling using [`ts-node`](https://typestrong.org/ts-node/).
-Currently the CLI can only validate entered YAML.
+Currently, the CLI can only validate entered YAML.

 ### Help